 - A family history of cervical cancer.

-- Having taken diethylstilbestrol (DES) to prevent a miscarriage before 1972.
+- Having a mother who took diethylstilbestrol (DES) to prevent a miscarriage

 - A weakened immune system.